 I was really excited for my mom, sister, and nephew to visit us over the Thanksgiving holiday.
 It was my sister Lisa’s and my nephew Landon’s first time visiting Detroit and our new home so it was a pretty big occasion for us.

 But another reason why I was excited to see my sister was I wanted to take her out to do street photography with me.
-I wanted to show her the places I like to go in the city for photography and I wanted her to see the reason why I love photographing Detroit.
+I wanted to show her the places I like to go to in the city for photography and to see the reason why I love photographing Detroit.

 Lunch at Supino’s Pizzeria

 Before I gave my family a tour of Eastern Market, we ate at Supino’s Pizzeria.
 Supino’s is well-known for its Detroit-style pizza.
 My nephew was amazed at how large the pizza slices were.
 When he picked up his first slice, he exclaimed it was “ginormous” and it was the biggest piece of pizza he had ever had.
 My mom also really enjoyed the pizza, too.
 She said she loved the thin crust.

 We were fortunate to go to the pizzeria after their busy lunch hour.
 Supino’s gets pretty busy.
 Most times when I go the line is so long that people are literally standing outside of the door to place an order.
 Is it that good?
 YES!
 It is that good and worth the wait!

 After lunch, I took my mom and sister to see a few murals in Eastern Market.
 The sun was starting to set so we were only able to see a few pictures of the murals.
 I explained to Lisa there are so many murals in the Eastern Market area that there was no way we could view them all before the sunset.
 It was also very cold outside, so we didn’t spend a long time outside.